bill-amadio/Spoon-Knife/testReadMe.md

 The 01-clean_split_data.R, 02-train_elasticnet.R, 03-evaluate_model.R, 04-present_results.Rmd pipeline trains and evaluates an elasticnet logistic regression model to predict sex from RNASeq data.
 The training features are gene expression transcripts, and the training labels are reported_gender values for each sample.

-The pipeline is a response to issue [#84](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/84).
-Based on the accuracy achieved here, this classifier can be helpful to predict values for datasets without annotated sex information.
+The pipeline is a response to issue [#84](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/84) which was raised to check in some histologies silencing might be breaking down, potentially resulting in changes in X inactivation.
+Based on the accuracy achieved here, this is probably not happening, and this classifier can be helpful to predict values for datasets without annotated sex information.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->